AntonioFrog/KinectDepthImageTrans/README.md

 1. addons used by the project could be found in the addons.make file;
 2. edit the .xml file to change the IP address and PORT;
 3. LAN suggested while WAN also works but returns low FPS;
+4. see https://github.com/elliotwoods/ofxkinectForWindows2 for the Kinect lib, you must read that to start your project;

 ## Author